iKunal-Singh/dither-studio/README.md

 # INTRODUCTION TO DITHER LABS

 **Dither Labs** is a powerful, GPU-accelerated platform designed for applying dithering effects to images and videos.
-Dithering is a technique used to create the illusion of color depth in images with a limited color palette.

 ## WHAT IS DITHERING?